Southeast

 Madame LaLaurie and her mansion of horrors on Royal Street were probably the most dramatic stories of the night.
 Seriously, it will haunt the minds of sensitive people.

 Ghost City Tours start at its office, located at 809 Royal St. Its French Quarter ghost tours are walking tours.
 Reservations are required.
-Some tours have age restrictions, like the Killers and Thrillers Tour is 16+ though an All Ages Ghost Tour is available.
-Adult admission starts at $24.99, and kids (6 -11) are $9.99.
+Some tours have age restrictions, like the Killers and Thrillers Tour, which is 16+, though an All Ages Ghost Tour is available.
+Adult tickets are $34.99 for the Killers and Thrillers tour.
+There is a family-friendly tour.
 Some ghost tours begin at 6:00 p.m. and most depart at 8 p.m.
 Alcohol is permitted on walking tours.

 Chalmette Monument